ethanwicker/isl/ch6/2021-03-03-ridge-regression-lasso-regularization.md

 \end{aligned}
 $$

 In contrast, ridge regression estimates the coefficients by minimizing a similar, but different quantity.
-In particular, the ridge regression coefficient estiamtes $\hat{\beta}^R are the values that minimize
+In particular, the ridge regression coefficient estimates $\hat{\beta}^R are the values that minimize

 $$
 \begin{aligned}